Cadasta/cadasta-docs/en/04-records.md

 #### Adding a New Relationship {#adding-a-new-relationship}

-To add a new relationship for a project location, clik on the Relationships tab.
+To add a new relationship for a project location, click on the Relationships tab.
 Then, click on **Add relationship**.

 ![](/assets/add-location-relationship.png)